airbnb/javascript/README.md

     });
     ```

-  - Place 1 space after an opening paren, and before a closing paren.
+  - Place 1 space after an opening paren, and before a closing paren<a name='breathing-room'>.</a>

     ```javascript
     // bad